Clemson vs. Miami (FL): Sportsbook promo codes, odds, spread, over/under - January 3

 Clemson vs. Miami (FL) Betting Trends

-- Clemson has covered eight times in 12 chances against the spread this season.
+- Clemson has compiled an 8-4-0 ATS record so far this year.

-- The Tigers and their opponents have combined to go over the point total eight out of 12 times this season.
+- The Tigers and their opponents have combined to hit the over eight out of 12 times this season.

 - Miami (FL) is 7-5-0 ATS this year.